Introduction to Project

 There are several steps for this project to get there.
 The first one is meeting with your team:

 Once you know what your team is, you should plan on meeting with your group, and exchange information about how you will divvy up your tasks.
 (Your meetings can be in-person, or virtual, depending on your team's decision.
 To help coordinate this, you will fill out a team contract, sign it, and send it to the other members of the team.
-Once each person has signed this, one member of the team should upload a scanned copy to ELMS on April 8.
+Once each person has signed this, one member of the team should upload a scanned copy to ELMS on April 13.

 Each of your teams will select one of the options from the list provided on ELMS by Dr. Holtz.
 Only one team can claim each topic.
 (Note: if you come up with a different idea you really want to do, please contact Dr. Holtz to see if he approves it.)

-STEP THREE - Research and Assemble Your Sources:
+Step Three - Research and Assemble Your Sources

 You need to research the background of your subject.
 Some of your best initial sources are Wikipedia (since these pages provide information about the ACTUAL sources), paleontology blogs, and recent review papers on the topic.
 However, for paleontology blogs in particular please note that there are sites by non-professionals and fringe researchers promoting their own idiosyncratic ideas that might not match up with our best knowledge of ancient life: when in doubt, check with Dr. Holtz about your sources.
 You might want to see if PBS Eons, SciShow, or other short documentary web series might say about the topic.
-In the case of Paleontology Ethics, news reports might also be an important source (particularly with regard to questions about the resolution of legal disputes.)
+In the case of Paleontology and Culture, news reports might also be an important source (particularly with regard to questions about the resolution of legal disputes.)

 The best database for searching the peer-reviewed literature is Google Scholar.
 It is free; it is accessible everywhere; it has a vast reach into the literature.
 However, it is Google, so do NOT feel obliged to use the very first hit on the search: that may not be the best one!!
 Indeed, you probably want to check out a variety of papers.